hack-different/apple-diagnostics-format/rosetta/FORMAT.md

 # Custom TLV encoding

+## Tags

+Tags are multi-byte integers with the lowest 3 bits being the primal type, while the remaining bits get shifted right (`>> 3`) to become the "index" from the definition.
+This makes the "timestamp" value in a log (tag `0x08`) actually type `0x00` and index `0x01` matching up with definition from the ambiant root file.
+Having a lowest order bit of 0x00 means that the value is to be interpreted as a multi-byte integer.

+Tags that are high in the lowest order bit are length prefixed (common of strings)

+* `0x08` index 1 with a type of `0x00` - e.g. "timestamp"
+* `0x10` index 2 with a type of `0x00` - PropertyDefinition.Index
+* `0x18` index 3 with a type of `0x00` - PropertyDefinition.Flags
+* `0x22` index 4 with a type of `0x02` - PropertyDefinition.Name
+* `0x0A` index 1 with a type of `0x02` - ObjectDefinition
+* `0x12` index 2 with a type of `0x02` - PropertyDefinition

+Clearly we demonstrate a primordial integer vs a length prefixed sequence

+This implies that type `0x02` is some form of sequence

 ## Multi-byte integers

 The AWDD format can encode multi-byte integers in a format similar to ASN.1